SBHARGAV2K/Bhargav_Public_Repo/readme.md

 !pip install PyMuPDF
 ```

-vi) _SensorNoiseFilters_: To build a user interface (UI) for filter noisy data obtained from sensor readings.
+vi) _SensorNoiseFilters_: Build a user interface (UI) to visualize noise filters for data obtained from real-time sensor readings.

 vii) _XMLDataManagement_: Converts simple XML files to Pandas data frames, and complex ones to JSON.
 Note that, since the method of extracting records from the XML file depends on its tree structure, a standard method is not available.
 However, you can tweak the existing ones according to your use-case(s) and include them as methods in the class.